Stephanie Balduccini

 Stephanie Balduccini (born 20 September 2004) is a Brazilian swimmer.
 She competed in the 2020 Summer Olympics at age 16.
+In the 100m freestyle, she finished 6th at the 2024 World Championships in Doha, and obtained a silver at the 2023 Pan American Games.

 She is the daughter of Natalie, a British descendant who was born in Brazil, and Bruno.
 They both enrolled her in an English language school as a child, so the first language she learned was English, not Portuguese, which she later mastered.
 She began her career at Paineiras do Morumby club as a child.
 Her first international experience came in 2019, with the South American Youth Championship.
 She stood out by winning the 50-metre freestyle event in Chile.
-In the 2020 Brasil Swimming Trophy, he won the 50m freestyle event in the skins format.
+In the 2020 Brasil Swimming Trophy, she won the 50m freestyle event in the skins format.

 International career

 2020 Summer Olympics

 Balduccini qualified for Tokyo 2020 as the youngest Olympic swimmer in Brazil in 41 years (Ricardo Prado competed in Moscow in 1980 at the age of 15).
 The Paineiras club swimmer was responsible for the last partial, in Brazil's time-taking, at the Olympic selective in April at Parque Maria Lenk in Rio de Janeiro.
 She helped the team finish fourth in the world repechage, with a time of 3:38.59, and stamp their passport to Tokyo.

 At the 2020 Brazilian Olympic selective, she swam the 100 metre freestyle with a time of 55.03, a time that would be enough for a silver medal in the 2021 European Junior Championships.

 At the 2020 Summer Olympics in Tokyo, Balduccini closed the Brazilian Women's 4 × 100 metre freestyle relay at heats, with a partial of 54.06 (the best in the team).